 ASTERRA gathers data from three different satellites and can revisit the same area every 10 to 14 days for ongoing monitoring.
 Orbiting 390 miles above the surface, the satellites have a view of more than a thousand square miles of territory as they travel around the Earth.

 ASTERRA Recover is used by water utilities and pipe system managers to locate leaks from the underground conduit of processed water for human consumption to see where repairs must be made.
-It offers to same leak detection capabilities to sanitation managers, to keep wastewater from seeping into the environment.
+It offers the same leak detection capabilities to sanitation managers, to keep wastewater from seeping into the environment.

 ASTERRA MasterPlan is used to assess the condition of underground pipe systems, for both processed water and wastewater.
 MasterPlan uses years’ worth of amassed ASTERRA satellite data plus ongoing monitoring of current conditions to provide data that helps managers prioritize pipe replacement decisions and create long-term replacement master plans.